patidotpy/Portfolio_projects/README.md

-### About Me

-This website will showcase my progress in learning data analysis.

 ### #1 Using Power BI to track the movies I have watched
 In this report, I have summarized the data on the last 50 films I have watched.
 I watched these movies between August 15, 2022, and May 21, 2023.
 The data was imported into Microsoft Power Bi, cleaned there, and then visualized.